Exove/cipher/readme.txt

 General improvements, compatibility changes and a bonus mini-feature.

 == Changelog ==

+= 1.11 =
+* Fix for a JS error when clicking the snippet button.

 = 1.1 =
 * New: while clicking on 'code' or 'pre+code', the encoding of the selected text can be disallowed by holding the Alt key.